Rvkko/Rvkko/README.md

 🔍 About Me

-I’m currently transitioning from IT support to Quality Assurance with a focus on automation.
-With each project, I blend technical skill with user experience focus, whether it's automating tests on e-commerce platforms like Shopify or optimizing scripts for real-world applications like Weather.
+I’m a Quality Assurance professional with a focus on automation.
+With each project, I blend technical skill with a user experience focus, whether it's automating tests on e-commerce platforms like Shopify or optimizing scripts for real-world applications like Weather.com.

 📈 Current Projects